KristianColville1/raza-noodles/README.md

 - The menu presents the illusion that it is a three-piece fold out menu on larger screens.

+- Animations have been included to show different noodle dishes.

 ![Food-menu](/assets/images/features/three-piece-menu.png)

 - On medium screens its a two-piece fold out menu and having the inset border in between each section creates these classic menu looks whilst adding abit of creativity.

 ![Food-menu](/assets/images/features/two-piece-menu.png)

 - For small screens the menu becomes a single column and shows how adaptible this food menu is.
-The food menu section has 3 major shift changes overall.
+The food menu section has 3 major shift changes overall for different screen sizes.

 - The user can view this menu to decide what they might buy when visiting Raza Noodles.
+    - The website has content the user would like to explore if dining out here.

 ![Food-menu](/assets/images/features/one-piece-menu.png)